When to Refer for Aortic Disease: A Guide for Providers

 - Average hospital length of stay of one day, ranking in the top 25th percentile nationally

-- Zero mortalities, also placing the program in the top 25th percentile
+- No mortalities, also placing the program in the top 25th percentile

 - High rates of discharge directly to home following aortic repair: 100% of EVAR patients, 88% of TEVAR patients, and 100% of FEVAR patients